spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/best-practices-promote-products-with-discounts.md

 Let's say that today is January 19, 2017.
 Soon your shop is going to receive Asus laptops with a new Intel processor.
 You want to quickly sell the laptops with the old processor.
-You are going to give a 20% discount for the old laptops.
+You are going to offer free standard delivery for all Intel-based Asus laptops.

 ## 1. Define general settings of the discount